How to Fix Under-Extrusion in 3D Printing Without Rebuilding Your Whole Profile

 Quick diagnosis: which under-extrusion lane are you actually in?

-The print starts fine, then gets weak later.
-Partial clog, heat creep, or spool/feed drag.
-A global flow tweak rarely fixes a restriction that grows during the job.
+• The print starts fine, then gets weak later: partial clog, heat creep, or spool/feed drag is more likely than a global flow setting problem.

-Thin walls and patchy top layers show up across the whole print.
-Flow demand, temperature, and feed resistance as one system.
-The hotend may simply be asked to deliver more than it can melt cleanly.
+• Thin walls and patchy top layers show up across the whole print: unrealistic flow demand, low temperature, or chronic feed resistance is more likely.

 Check the easy filament path first